telerik/xaml-docs/controls/radgridview/events/export-events.md

 ## Export events life-cycle

 The exporting events fire when you call the __Export__ method of RadGridView.
-They fire for each exported row and cell.
+They fire for each exported element (row, header cell, cell, etc.).
 The purpose of the events is to provide the developer with a mechanism to style or modify the exported data.
 The __ElementExporting__ event is __cancelable__ - you can omit exporting a particular row or cell by canceling the event for those elements.
 If the __ElementExporting__ is not canceled - the respective __ElementExported__ event is fired for the element.

 You can subscribe to the events either declaratively or runtime like this: